 In his recent article, Stratodesk CEO, Emanuel Pirker, explains that thanks to advancements in IoT management, we can expect to see more IoT devices in the workplaces of the future.

 “Imagine a world where everything is connected” says Pirker, “Hospital staff, remote workers and employees simply walk into a room.
-Lights switch on, computers boots up, and are automatically logged into with all the apps and data workers need.
+Lights switch on, computers boot up, and are automatically logged into with all the apps and data workers need.
 This is already possible, thanks to NoTouch IoT”

 What is NoTouch IoT?